 Additionally, I’ve decided to step away from that part-time teaching job.
 I was holding onto those 2 classes and my love of teaching, but ultimately know that moving into full-time instructional design work is the right path for me.
 I’m excited to see what I’ll be able to do!

-Finally, I’m thrilled to be taking part in the Instructional Design & Tech Accelerator Certificate Program.
+Finally, I’m thrilled to be taking part in the Instructional Design & Tech Accelerator System and Certificate Program.
 Now that I’m transitioning to a full-time freelancer, I know this will be one of the most important resources for career changers!
 I can’t wait to take my skills to the next level, dive into project management, and build my own courses in Articulate Storyline.

 The Testimonials are In: